databricks/cli/docs/output.md

-# Priciples for CLI output
+# Principles for CLI output

 There are four types of output:
 1. Command output
-1. Command error
+2. Command error
-1. Progress reporting
+3. Progress reporting
-1. Logging
+4. Logging

 We try to adhere to the following rules:
 * On success, the command's primary output is written to standard output.